 At his funeral, which lasted over a month, he was visited by Muslims, Jews, Persians, Christians and Greeks.

-Rumi’s teachings and poetry formed a basis for the practise of the whirling Dervishes and the path of the Mevlevi tradition of Sufism.
+Rumi’s teachings and poetry formed a basis for the practice of the Whirling Dervishes and the path of the Mevlevi tradition of Sufism.
 Rumi’s faith was born from the Islamic religion.
 He makes frequent reference to the Quran.

 Flee to God’s Qur’an, take refuge in it there with the spirits of the prophets merge.
 The Book conveys the prophets’ circumstances those fish of the pure sea of Majesty.